 Whoever thinks that he understands the Holy Scriptures, or any part of them, but puts such an interpretation upon them as does not tend to build up this twofold love of God and our neighbor, does not yet understand them as he ought.
 Augustine of Hippo

 The Christian commitments of Alabama Baptists formed part of the underpinning of Samford when it was founded as Howard College in 1841.
 The College appointed Jesse Hartwell as its first Professor of Theology in 1844, though it would be another fifty years before a course on the Bible was offered for credit.
 Soon thereafter all students were required to take at least one Bible course.
 When Howard College organized itself into departments in 1916, the Bible curriculum was entrusted to the Department of Religious Education.
-Through various name changes, the Department of Religion has continued to offer an extensive curriculum devoted to the study of the Scriptures.
+Through various name changes, the Department of Biblical and Religious Studies has continued to offer an extensive curriculum devoted to the study of the Scriptures.